junxit/us-congress-bills-116/metadata.md

 - 2019-04-10 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 1644.
 - 2019-04-10 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2019-04-10 — The previous question was ordered pursuant to the rule.
+- 2019-04-11 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-04-29 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 74.